csi-net/OmniClass/README.md

 This Readme will be updated according to the current status of the OmniClass API service.

 ### The OmniClass API service is currently in the beta testing phase.
 - Only those organizations or individuals who have been accepted as beta testers will be able to use the service at this time.
-[Contact CSI](mailto:csi@csinet.org) regarding becoming a beta tester.
+[Contact CSI](mailto:omniclassbeta@csinet.org) regarding becoming a beta tester.
 - Errors, slow response times, and unfinished features are to be expected;  Please help us to improve the service by reporting problems in our [issues section](https://github.com/csi-net/OmniClassBeta/issues), using the "bug" label.
 - New features and improvements to existing features are still being considered.
 Please submit any suggestions to our [issues section](https://github.com/csi-net/OmniClassBeta/issues), using the "enhancement" label.
 - Existing features are subject to change or removal.
 Such modifications will be noted on this document in addition to email notifications.

 **All beta testers will receive a Vendor Key** (a GUID string) that is required when sending API requests.
-This allows us to authenticate users and track utilization.  *(Please Note that Vendor keys are used exclusively in the OmniClass context and cannot be used to access any personal or organizational information in any system outside of CSI offices.)*
+This allows us to authenticate users and track utilization.  *(Please note: Vendor keys are used only to access the OmniClass services and cannot be used by anyone to access any other personal or organizational information in any other CSI system.)*

 The following list describes what is available **now** through the API:
 - Access to the most recent OmniClass table versions
-*(backdated versions will be added in the near future)*
+*(Access to previous versions will be added in the near future.)*
 - Table and Classification properties
-*(Numbers and Titles, but also descriptions, IDs for relevant objects within other classification systems, and more)*
+*(Properties include numbers, titles, descriptions, GUIDs, links to relevant objects within other classification systems.
+Properties and links will be added as development and testing proceed.)*
 - Hierarchy of Classification objects
-*(Each Object, whether it be a table or a classification, clearly lists it’s immediate children and parent objects)*
+*(Each classification object at every level can provide its immediate children, sibling, and parent objects.)*
 - Table Version and Revision Information
-*(Release Status, publish date, and version numbers)*
+*(Release status, publication date, and version numbers are all available for each Table.)*

 We are working to implement the following in the **near future**:
-- Backdated Table Versions
+- Previous Table Versions
-*(The ability to request objects by version is implemented already, but the older versions are still being converted to the new database)*
+*(This will provide the capacity to move classifications in use to older or newer classifications.
+The ability to request objects by version is implemented currently, but the older versions are still being converted in the new database.)*
-- A new website that exposes the same information available through the API with a clear, navigable interface
+- A new website that exposes much of the information available through the API with a clear, navigable interface.
-- Implementing more API request types for gathering and searching information
+- Additional API request types for gathering, searching, and using information.

 The following are features that will be made available **later on but before leaving the Beta testing phase**:
 - SSL and an improved authentication process
-*(Vendor keys are currently included in http requests to the API server, which can be intercepted)*
-- Ability to create, manage, and share custom OmniClass Table Versions
+- Ability to create, manage, and share custom OmniClass entries
-- Language translations of Tables and Classifications along with API methods for requesting multilingual data

 ### OC_Data.dll
 OC_Data is a .NET package that provides an easy way to access the OmniClass API.